afalco/spinqit-qae-triangulum-/README.md

 ```powershell
 python -m scripts.01_run_mlae_sim ...
 ```

+### Campaign aborts before hardware launch
+If `scripts.04_run_triangulum_campaign.py` aborts immediately, check whether at least one requested rule is non-affine for the chosen `gfunc`.
+This is expected behavior under the current implementation.

 ### Inconsistent simulator estimates for new functions
 Check the ancilla bit ordering.
 The simulator currently uses `--ancilla-bit-index-from-right 0` as working default.
 Using a mismatched bit index can produce apparently reasonable but incorrect estimates.